 To read more about system snapshots, see the documentation on Artifact from system snapshot.

-Using the snapshot feature is one way to create system updates and additional resources on more advanced ways you will find here:
+Using the snapshot feature is one way to create Operating System updates and additional resources on more advanced ways you will find here:

 Proceed to Deploy a Docker container update.